Johnson Controls International plc [JCI] stock Downgrade by BofA Securities analyst, price target now $72

 BofA Securities have made an estimate for Johnson Controls International plc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 12, 2022.
 While these analysts kept the previous recommendation, BofA Securities raised their target price to Buy.
 The new note on the price target was released on May 02, 2022, representing the official price target for Johnson Controls International plc stock.
 Previously, the target price had yet another drop from $80 to $79, while Deutsche Bank kept a Buy rating on JCI stock.

-Johnson Controls International plc [JCI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.81.
-With this latest performance, JCI shares dropped by -0.93% in over the last four-week period, additionally plugging by 18.62% over the last 6 months – not to mention a rise of 3.48% in the past year of trading.
+Johnson Controls International plc [JCI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.90.
+With this latest performance, JCI shares dropped by -3.13% in over the last four-week period, additionally plugging by 6.30% over the last 6 months – not to mention a rise of 3.46% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Johnson Controls International plc [JCI] shares currently have an operating margin of +9.39 and a Gross Margin at +32.87.
 Johnson Controls International plc’s Net Margin is presently recorded at +6.06.